Obama criticizes Ferguson as city seeks settlement over racial bias

 The Justice Department said it did not find grounds to prosecute police officer Darren Wilson for killing 18-year-old Michael Brown, but it did find racially disparate practices rampant through the police force.

-"That was the decision that was made, and I have complete confidence and stand fully behind the decision that was made by the Justice Department on that issue," Obama said at the town-hall meeting.
+"That was the decision that was made, and I have complete confidence and stand fully behind the decision that was made by the Justice Department on that issue," he said.

-The city and the Justice Department are attempting to negotiate reforms to address the problems found, and Knowles said the city has hired a consultant to work with the police.
+The city and the Justice Department are attempting to negotiate reforms to address the problems, and Knowles said the city has hired a consultant to work with the police.

-Knowles said city leaders plan to meet with Justice Department officials in about two weeks to review reform strategies, and try to agree on a settlement.
+Knowles said city leaders plan to meet with Justice officials in two weeks to review reform strategies, and try to agree on a settlement.

-Relations between the city and the Justice Department have been tense over the last several months amid the federal probe, and city officials have bristled at some of the report's allegations.
+Relations between the city and the Justice Department have been tense during the federal probe, and city officials have bristled at some of the report's allegations.

 "There are a lot of things in that report that are very troubling and need to be addressed, but there are also things that are an overreach," Knowles said.

 Knowles would not comment on whether Police Chief Tom Jackson would be asked to step down.
-Several community and civil rights leaders, as well as some lawmakers, have called for Jackson's ouster for months.
+Several community and civil rights leaders, as well as some lawmakers, have sought Jackson's ouster for months.

 "We're looking at where the breakdown was and then we'll make changes accordingly," Knowles said.

-(Reporting by Carey Gillam in Kansas City and Julia Edwards in Columbia, South Carolina; Editing by Bill Trott, Lisa Lambert and Lisa Shumaker)
+(Reporting by Carey Gillam in Kansas City and Julia Edwards in Columbia, South Carolina; Additional reporting by Doina Chiacu in Washington; Editing by Lisa Shumaker)